YongJaeChung/crawling/README.md

 This Project uses konlpy.

-I recommend you using venv in this repo or Python 3.7
+So I recommend you using venv in this repo or Python 3.7

 and installing JPype with "pip install" command